zanebeckwith/milagro-crypto-c/README.md

 On Debian/Ubuntu machine instead of executing the *"sudo make install"* command it is possible to execute *"sudo checkinstall"* to build and install a DEB package.

+If you want to run the benchmark tests, use:

+    make benchmark

 Now you can set the path to where libs and python package are installed:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./:/opt/amcl/lib